How To End A Friendship Gracefully: 15 Healthy Ways To Do It

 2. They bring negativity to your life

 Your friend does not leave any opportunity to bring you down.
-They constantly complain about something or the other, choosing to find fault in everything you do.
-They do not accept accountability for where they are at in life, and they want you to adapt their negative outlook.
+They constantly complain, choosing to find fault in everything you do.
+They do not accept accountability for where they are at in life, and they want you to adapt to their negative outlook.
+For example, when you share an accomplishment with your friend, they bring up how much they dislike their job and how nothing is going right for them instead of congratulating you.

 3. They take advantage of you